build-guides

 socket AM5

-No integrated graphics — requires a discrete GPU; not a good fit if you need iGPU fallback for troubleshooting
+No integrated graphics — requires a discrete GPU at all times; no iGPU fallback for display-out troubleshooting

-Ryzen 9 9900X has 4 more cores for $130 more — worth it if you stream while running a Node.js server or render video simultaneously
+Ryzen 9 9900X adds 4 cores for ~$130 more — worth it only if you run video rendering or Node.js workloads alongside streaming

 Check Price on Amazon